 As testimony to the TYTAX T1-X home gyms’ remarkable versatility, they also come standard with a vertical leg press.
 Separately, these usually retail for about $400 on the lower end.
-In a vertical leg press, you are lying on your back and pressing straight up; they are an excellent power exercise and an attractive alternative to squats.
+Again, you are lying on your back and pressing straight up; they are an excellent power exercise and an attractive alternative to squats.
 An additional set of footplates are (included) for this feature.

 It is for close and full grip pull-ups (also known as chin-ups).
-Instead of a straight bar, the handles have two branches, ergonomically positioned to spread the load evenly.
+The handles have two branches instead of a straight bar, ergonomically positioned to spread the load evenly.
 Small touches like these may go unnoticed by a novice, but they are noticeable to the experienced trainer.

 If you prefer chin-ups with a straight bar, there is a bracket for placing an Olympic bar (bar with large bore stabilizers on each end – hence, Olympic plates have large holes).
 However, the bar is not included and needs to be purchased separately.
 Something low priced from a local retailer would be sufficient.

-The pull up handles can also be used for hanging leg raises (lower abdominals and hip flexors).
+You can also use the pull-up handles for hanging leg raises (lower abdominals and hip flexors).

 Assisted dip station

-Dips are specifically for shoulders, triceps (back of arms), chest, and some outer back.
-Dips are in the top 3 mass building exercises for the chest after barbell bench and dumbbell bench.
+Dips are for shoulders, triceps (back of arms), chest, and outer back.
+Dips are in the top 3 mass-building exercises for the chest after barbell bench and dumbbell bench.
 Leaning forward hits the chest and shoulders, and an upright position places more load on the triceps.

 Unfortunately, many people can’t do dips because you need at least enough strength to support your body weight.
-Even when you can, it is difficult to squeeze out three sets because your body is the minimum load.
+In addition, it is difficult to squeeze out three sets even when you can because your body is the minimum load.

 Assisted pull-up station

-Most people can’t do pull-ups or only a few of them at best.
+At best, most people can’t do pull-ups or only a few of them.
 Furthermore, it’s unfortunate because they are the number 1 exercise for building width across your back, essential if you want to be “V” shaped.